Facts at a glance

 I-95 Access Ramps to Fort Belvoir North Area

-The Federal Highway Administration is administering the construction of two new access ramps from I-95 reversible High Occupancy Vehicle (HOV) lanes directly to the Fort Belvoir North Area.
+The Federal Highway Administration is administering the construction of a new access ramp from I-95 reversible High Occupancy Vehicle (HOV) lanes directly to the Fort Belvoir North Area.
 Construction of the I-95 south ramp began in January 2010, and was completed in December 2010.
 These ramps will provide additional access points for 8,500 employees.
 The new ramps will also provide an alternative access point to the I-95/Fairfax County Parkway interchange.
-Construction started on a ramp from the HOV lanes to Fort Belvoir North Area in summer 2012, and is scheduled to be completed in late 2013.
+Construction started on a ramp from the 95 Express Lanes to Fort Belvoir North Area in summer 2012, and was completed in late 2014 when the 95 Express Lanes opened.
 The access ramps project brochure provides more information.

 Fairfax County Parkway